RaphaelSchuenzel/feedphant/README.md

 ## Installation

 1. Create a PostgreSQL database

-This project requires a PostgreSQL database.
-The database will be used to store tenant data.

 To get started, create a new PostgreSQL database.
 A walkthrough can be found [here](https://www.postgresql.org/docs/9.0/tutorial-createdb.html).